michaelj1297/michaelj1297.github.ioOld/README.md

 # How to use

-For your convenience the `build` folder was included in the repository, and as of right now this project is hosted, but no amendments were made to allow users to customize the end result.
+For your convenience the `build` folder was included in the repository, and as of right now this project is [https://subjectt137.github.io](hosted), but no amendments were made to allow users to customize the end result.

+The following outlines how to use the actual solution

++ Open the application
++ Supply the following information in the corresponding fields:
+    + The `Amount of Cards` you would like to generate.
+Keep in mind the higher the number, the more resources will be needed and the higher the liklihood of the solution crashing.
+Restrictions were put in place to prevent numbers above 999, but its reccomended to keep it under 200.
+    + The `Amount per Page` is a radio option to tell the system how many cards to put on each page (1-4), where possible.
+Keep in mind that if the total amount of cards are not directly divisible by the amount of per page, then the last page will have less than specified amount.
+    + The `Batch Number` is for when cards are generated in batches, and is included in the card number, to ensure that the cards numbers stay unique.